oconva/intento-docs/README.md

 ## Oconva

-QvikChat is a project by [Oconva](https://github.com/oconva).
+Intento is a project by [Oconva](https://github.com/oconva).
 Oconva is an initiative to make conversational AI more open and accessible to all.
 Oconva's vision is to create a future where any developer, regardless of their available resources, can empower their apps with the power of conversational AI.
 Whether it's adding an AI assistant to their app or integrating a translation service, Oconva aims to provide developers with open-source tools and frameworks to support them on this journey.